ps-aia-tit/EmployeeEnrichmentAPI/README.md

 INSERT INTO empdetail VALUES ('EMP002', 'US', 2);

----

 🚀 Endpoints

-Endpoint	Version	Description
-/api/employees/info	v1	Manual mapping
-/api/v2/employees/info	v2	JPA join fetch
-/api/v3/employees/info?appName=X&page=0	v3	Configurable query + pagination

----

 🧠 Version Explanations

 🔹 Version 1 — Manual Mapping

-Approach:
-Fetch all tables independently and join in Java using Map lookups.
+Approach:Fetch all tables independently and join in Java using Map lookups.

 Pros:

-• Simple and explicit
+Simple and explicit

-• Easy to debug
+Easy to debug

-• No entity coupling
+No entity coupling

 Cons:

-• Manual join logic
+Manual join logic

-• No lazy loading
+No lazy loading

-• Not scalable for large datasets
+Not scalable for large datasets

 Best for: quick prototypes, legacy systems, or when JPA is not feasible

----

 🔹 Version 2 — JPA Relationships + Join Fetch

-Approach:
-Use @OneToOne and @ManyToOne mappings with JOIN FETCH in repository.
+Approach:Use @OneToOne and @ManyToOne mappings with JOIN FETCH in repository.

 Pros:

-• Clean domain model
+Clean domain model

-• Declarative joins
+Declarative joins

-• Reusable relationships
+Reusable relationships

 Cons:

-• Static join logic
+Static join logic

-• Entity coupling
+Entity coupling

-• Harder to customize at runtime
+Harder to customize at runtime

 Best for: clean domain-driven design, internal APIs

----

 🔹 Version 3 — Configurable Query via YAML

-Approach:
-Externalize filters, joins, and pagination in application.yaml.
+Approach:Externalize filters, joins, and pagination in application.yaml.
 Resolve page size per app.

 Pros:

-• Runtime flexibility
+Runtime flexibility

-• Per-app pagination
+Per-app pagination

-• Clean separation of config and logic
+Clean separation of config and logic

 Cons:

-• Slightly more setup
+Slightly more setup

-• Requires config discipline
+Requires config discipline

 Best for: multi-tenant APIs, configurable platforms, analytics dashboards

----

 🏆 Recommendation

-Version 3 is the most flexible and production-ready.
+Version 3 is the most flexible and production-ready.It supports:
-It supports:

-• Dynamic filters
+Dynamic filters

-• Per-app pagination
+Per-app pagination

-• Join toggles
+Join toggles

-• Clean YAML-driven logic
+Clean YAML-driven logic

----

 💡 Optional Version 4 — QueryDSL or Native SQL

 For advanced use cases:

-• Use QueryDSL for type-safe dynamic queries
+Use QueryDSL for type-safe dynamic queries

-• Use native SQL for performance-critical joins or reporting
+Use native SQL for performance-critical joins or reporting

----

 📁 Package Structure